Are Bengal cats aggressive

 Contrary to these assumptions, Bengals are, in fact, as susceptible to behavioral issues as any other domesticated cat breed.
 Their wild appearance belies a lovable, loyal temperament.
 Bengals are highly trainable creatures, capable of developing profound bonds with their human families.

 Potential Bengal owners should not be deterred by their infamous reputation.
-While Bengals are indeed energetic and possess a robust hunting drive, these characteristics should not be misinterpreted as aggression.
-A Bengal cat can offer a rewarding companionship filled with vivacity and affection as long as their needs are properly catered to.
+While Bengals are energetic and possess a robust hunting drive, these characteristics should not be misinterpreted as aggression.
+A Bengal cat can offer a rewarding companionship filled with vivacity and affection if their needs are properly catered to.

 Are Bengal cats aggressive to other cats?